KaiyuYang74/Scoreboard-Application/README.md

 In each round of games, the number of participant teams must be an even number to make sure every participant team gets assigned an opponent.
-As mentioned above, each round of games will eliminate half of the teams from the football cup event, thus the number of teams initially entered by the user must be a multiple of 2.
+As mentioned above, each round of games will eliminate half of the teams from the football cup event, thus the number of teams initially entered by the user must equal to 2 to the power of n with n are positive integers .

 ##User Stories
 - As a user, I want to add a new team to a list of teams